A lack of digitisation of consulting processes leads to a serious competitive disadvantage for insurers

 Overall it seems that the right strategies are in place, but for various reasons, such as the prolonged low-interest phase, rising costs and resulting low profitability, insurers seem to shy away from further investments.
 Nevertheless, the ongoing technological developments, changing customer behaviour and increasing competitive pressure are, at least, just as challenging.

 Looking at the high-level consulting process, it quickly becomes clear that the consulting process can be partially or even completely digitised.
 Many InsurTechs support, cooperate or disrupt the insurance industry.
 Q_PERIOR believes that it is worthwhile to analyse the market and identify opportunities for cooperation.
 For example, the start-up Nect has developed the digital insurance ID.
 Similar to banks using a digital ID procedure for opening an account, Nect allows to create a unique ID and use it for signing an insurance contract.
 Another example is the insurance broker Clark, which recently has entered into a cooperation with DKB and thus has enormous advertising potential.
 However, this market entrant should be regarded as disruptive for the insurance market, in particular because of the cooperation with DKB.
 With a digitally signed power of attorney for the broker, Clark manages the transfer of the contract to Clark in an entirely unbureaucratic manner.
 The policies and conditions are stored in the app.
 In addition, expiration dates are stored and the customer is automatically notified of a change option.
 These examples show that it is very important for insurers to have a coherent digitisation strategy tailored to the customer’s needs in order to remain competitive.

 Areas of action

-Therefore, it is recommended to develop company-specific and, above all, customer-centred solutions for the following areas.
+We recommended that company-specific and, above all, customer-centred solutions for the following areas.